Áll az alku

 The show underwent a format change in 2006, with a revamp of the set and the running time reduced to thirty minutes.
 The question rounds were dropped in favour of a quicker game comprising only the case-opening.
-The show's new timeslot of every weekday night turned out as an unexpected success in ratings, so the programme's length was extended to 60 minutes, resulting in an unprecedented ratings victory over RTL Klub's previously unbeatable prime time soap opera Barátok Közt (Among Friends).
+The show's new timeslot of every weekday night turned out as an unexpected success in ratings, so the programme's length was extended to 60 minutes, resulting in an unprecedented ratings victory over RTL Klub's previously unbeatable prime time soap opera Barátok közt (Among Friends).
 The show in its new format continued to air until the end of 2006.

 The show's ratings were disappointing due to the daily air period.
 TV2 purchased the 1 vs. 100 format and aired in 2007.
 The show then returned in 2009, hosted by Áron Kovács.
-The format was similar to the American version, and the top prize was reduced to 21,000,000 forints, which was won in April 2010.
+The format was similar to the American version, albeit with only 21 cases rather than the typical 26, and the top prize was reduced to 21,000,000 forints, which was won in April 2010.

 Áll az alku aired again weekdays on TV2 from 28 August 2017.
 The main prize is 50,000,000 forints, which can be doubled to 100,000,000 forints.
-The old-new host was Gábor Gundel Takács.
+Gábor Gundel Takács returned as host of the show.
 The number of cases increased from 21 to 22+1 (the twenty-third case which includes 4 small cases will only be chosen at the end of the game).